 There are secrets lurking in Florida’s national parks.
 The state is home to four natural preserves with diverse ecosystems and environments ranging from a swampy river of grass to a park that is 95 percent covered by water.
 Aside from preserving Florida’s natural wildlife, our local national parks are filled with hidden, often illicit, stories.

 We spoke with Biscayne National Park Ranger Gary Bremen about the myths and stranger-than-fiction truths alive in the parks.
-With the centennial of the National Park Service in 2016, now’s the perfect time to explore, so here are five stories we’ve uncovered right in our own backyard.
+Here are five stories we’ve uncovered right in our own backyard.
 “It’s a fascinating history that includes native people, shipwrecks, rumrunners, millionaires, presidents, pineapple farmers, the underground railroad… Lots of really cool stuff here,” Bremen said.
 “It’s an extraordinary history.”

 Fort Jefferson housed a conspirator in Lincoln’s assassination

 Fort Jefferson was created as a stalwart fort during the Civil War era, but now the deserted military fortress stands as the most remote outpost of the National Park System in Dry Tortugas National Park.
 Dr. Samuel Mudd spent four years inside a dark, damp cell after the Civil War for setting the broken leg of John Wilkes Booth, the man who assassinated President Abraham Lincoln.

 Pirates buried 20 tons of silver in Biscayne, and it could still be out there